JanssenProject/home/triage.md

 ### Metadata labels

-These labels enrich issue/PR with metadata that will help during triage process.
-These labels would stay with isseue/PR though value of labels may change as development progresses.
+These labels enrich issue/PR with metadata that will help during triage process and active development.
+These labels may not be removed from issue/PR, though value of labels may change as development progresses.
 For example, `size` label may change from `size/s` to `size/xl` as we understand issue more.
+Below is the list of such labels:

 |Label|Indicates That|Details|
 | --- | --- | --- |